Biometric Authentication

 Scanners for veins or arteries

-Finger vein ID uses the vein patterns in a person’s finger to identify them.
+Finger vein ID uses the vein patterns in person’s finger to identify them.

-Behavioral identifiers are a type of behavioral identifier that is used to
+Behavioral identifiers are type of behavioral identifier that is used to

 Gait is the study of how humans walk.

-Typing recognition identifies a person’s identify based on their distinct typing traits, such as speed.
+Typing recognition identifies person’s identify based on their distinct typing traits, such as speed.

 Biometric gadgets for hearing